Fisheries Accounting: Integrating Stock Assessment

 Natural growth: Calculate as recruitment plus somatic growth.
 Where the stock assessment provides age-structured population estimates, natural growth equals the sum of:

 Normal losses: Convert natural mortality rate (M) to absolute biomass loss.
 For age-structured models, apply M to each age class and sum.
-For biomass models, approximate normal loss as M × average biomass during the year.
+For biomass models, the Baranov-consistent derivation is:

-Sustainable yield: Use the MSY estimate from the stock assessment if the stock is at BMSY.
+Sustainable yield: Use the MSY estimate if the stock is at BMSY.
 If the stock is below or above BMSY, use the sustainable yield corresponding to current biomass.
-Stock assessments typically provide sustainable yield curves or tables showing sustainable yield as a function of stock size; extract the value corresponding to the current biomass level.
+Stock assessments typically provide sustainable yield curves or tables as a function of stock size; extract the value corresponding to current biomass.
+Where not explicitly provided, approximate from the surplus production function using the formula appropriate to the model form (Schaefer, Fox, or other)[20:1].

 Closing stock: Record Bt+1 from the stock assessment.
 Verify the accounting identity: Closing stock = Opening stock + Natural growth - Gross catch - Normal losses ± Other changes.
 Any discrepancy indicates unrecorded flows or assessment inconsistency and should be recorded as a reappraisal.